Cook County Health Visa Sponsorship Jobs USA

 - Meet the minimum qualifications for the position.

-- Attach a copy of their DD 214, DD 215 or NGB 22 (Notice of Separation at time of application filing).
-Please note: If you have multiple DD214s, 215s, or NGB 22S, Please submit the one with the latest date.
+- Attach a copy of their DD 214, DD 215 or NGB 22 (Notice of Separation at time of application filing.
+Please note: If you have multiple DD214s, 215s, or NGB 22S, please submit the one with the latest date.
 Coast Guard must submit a certified copy of the military separation from either the Department of Transportation (Before 9/11) or the Department of Homeland Security (After 9/11).
-Discharge papers must list an Honorable Discharge Status.
-Discharge papers not listing an Honorable Discharge Status are not acceptable OR A copy of a valid State ID Card or Driver’s License which identifies the holder of the ID as a Veteran, may also be attached to the application at time of filing.
-If items are not attached, you will not be eligible for Veteran Preference.
+Discharge papers must list and Honorable Discharge Status.
+Discharge papers not listing an Honorable Discharge Status are not acceptable

 VETERANS MUST PROVIDE ORIGINAL APPLICABLE DISCHARGE PAPERS OR APPLICABLE STATE ID CARD OR DRIVER’S LICENSE AT TIME OF INTERVIEW.

-Must successfully meet the credentialing standards established by the Cook County Health to include a State of Illinois APN license and any other license, certification or specialized training, etc. no later than two (2) weeks prior to the candidate’s start date.
+Must successfully meet the credentialing standards established by the Cook County Health and Hospitals System to include a State of Illinois MD license and any other license, certification or specialized training, etc. no later than two (2) weeks prior to the candidate’s start date.

 Please note all offers of Employment are contingent upon the following conditions: satisfactory professional & employment references, healthcare and criminal background checks, appropriate licensure/certifications and the successful completion of a physical and pre-employment drug screen.